Publishing files

 • Once published, a processing set may not be republished if the numbering type (default or level) on the set’s profile has been changed.

-Retrying errors after publish
+Retrying exceptions after publish

 Extracted text unavailable example

-For resolvable issues such as password-protected files, you can retry these errors even after you publish the files into a workspace.
+For resolvable issues such as password-protected files, you can retry these exceptions even after you publish the files into a workspace.
 If you provide a password via the password bank and successfully retry the file, then its document metadata and extracted text are made available in the workspace after the documents are republished.